oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 - ``radix_sort_by_key`` does not have single-work-group implementation yet.

-Possible API extensions (may be implemented in the future)
+Possible API Extensions (may be implemented in the future)
 ----------------------------------------------------------

 - Allow passing externally allocated memory.